dhruvmakhija07/AIYA_Group_7_Ideathon_Submission/README.md

-# AIYA
+# AIYA Group 7 Submission

-AI Internship July Business Leaders ideathon
+## Topic/Domain: AI in Sports

 # Team Name: Team Rocket //Replace this with the team's name